mnot/rfc-http-validate/README.md

 ... and passed to the script like this:

-> sf-rfc-validate.py --map sf.json my_draft.xml
+> rfc-http-validate.py --map sf.json my_draft.xml

 ## Installation

 The script requires Python 3, and can be installed with pip:

-> pip3 install sf-rfc-validate
+> pip3 install rfc-http-validatee